This is Not a Sequel: Chapter 2

 “Morning,” he said.

-His eyes flicked to her phone on the counter, face-down.
+His eyes flicked to her phone, face-down.
 Then back to her.
-He smiled, quick and controlled, like he’d remembered how.
+A smile, quick and controlled, like he’d remembered how.

 Ryder lifted one latte an inch, a toast to domestic normalcy.
-“Working hard or hardly working,” he asked.
+“Working hard or hardly working,” he said.

-It was their old line, but in his mouth it sounded like a performance review.
+Their old line.
+In his mouth it sounded like a performance review.

 Ryder’s smile held a second longer, then thinned.
 He didn’t look away.
 He just stopped looking at her, as if she’d become part of the kitchen.

-He picked it up, peeled the foil lid back, and stuck two fingers in.
+Peeled the foil back and stuck two fingers in.
 A bite.
 Casual.

 White on his index finger.
 A smear.
 He licked it off without thinking.
 Fast.
 Efficient.
 Like he was cleaning evidence.